top of page

 Those who understand:

-• When AI is appropriate
+• When AI is appropriate.

-• How to layer human review properly
+• How to layer human review properly.

-• How to document and validate outputs
+• How to document and validate outputs.

-• How to explain AI-assisted work clearly
+• How to explain AI-assisted work clearly.

+They aren’t just “using tools.”
 They’re protecting the integrity of legal work.

 AI Doesn’t Replace Judgment — It Exposes Where Judgment Is Missing